sand3rs0n-zz/SmartCheckstyle/doc/developer_note.md

 ## Test

-### Debugging and testing a checker/modifier
+### Implementation, debugging and testing a new checker/modifier

 1. Manual testing
    The quick and easy way to test new checker/modifier is to create/find a java file with style error manually.
 It forces the java parser to construct the CompilationUnit with the style error.
 This approach is useful at the beginning of implementation as a developer can learn the APIs and study the feasibility of style check.
-However, as the code gets mature or a developer gets used to the APIs, it would be demanded to utilize the test automation infrastructures
+However, as the code gets mature or a developer gets used to the APIs, it would be demanded to utilize the test automation infrastructures.

 2. Using JUnit frameworks
    It's also useful to use the JUnit framework to test new checker/modifier.
 In unit tests, the developer can write the code that constructs an abstract syntax tree(AST) with a specific style error.
-And he/she also get AST from a sample file and modify(i.e., chop Javadoc) to miss some style.
+Also, he/she also get AST from a sample file and modify(i.e., chop Javadoc) to miss some style.
 For example, the test code below applies the Javadoc remover class into the AST from a file.
 Then it asserts the number of issues found from the no-Javadoc AST.

    ```java
     public class JavadocRemover extends ModifierVisitor {